leanprover/lean4/doc/commit_convention.md

  - test (when adding missing tests)
  - chore (maintain, ex: travis-ci)
  - perf (performance improvement, optimization, ...)

-``<scope>`` is a name of module or a directory which contains changed modules.
-For instance, it could be

- - kernel/expr
- - kernel
- - library/rewrite

 ``<subject>`` has the following constraints: